wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

   * [haversine](https://github.com/mapado/haversine) Calculate the distance (in various units) between two points on Earth using their latitude and longitude.
   * [wrf-python](https://wrf-python.readthedocs.io/en/latest/) A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting (WRF-ARW) Model.
   * [iris](https://scitools-iris.readthedocs.io/en/stable/) A powerful, format-agnostic, community-driven Python package for analysing and visualising Earth science data
-  * [arm_pyart](https://arm-doe.github.io/pyart/) a Python module containing a collection of weather radar algorithms and utilities

 ```